 5- Vertebral Fracture

-A vertebral fracture associated with osteoporosis, also known as osteoporotic fracture or compression fracture, is a type of vertebral fracture-blocks that form bones in the spinal column.
+A vertebral fracture associated with osteoporosis, also known as an osteoporotic fracture or compression fracture, is a type of vertebral fracture block that forms bones in the spinal column.

 6- Bone Health

 Of all the complications caused by diabetes, bone loss may be less common.
 The fact is, though, that high glucose levels can damage the collagen that builds bone.
 This can increase the risk of developing vertebral fractures, among other types and fractures, in people with diabetes.
 Additionally, an increased risk of fractures in people with diabetes is associated with fractured healing.

 Obesity is a double-edged sword of diabetes.
 It acts both as a contributing factor in the development of type 2 diabetes and is a problem caused by poorly regulated glucose levels.
 Whatever the case, obesity is a major cause of back pain due to the increased burden on the spine over time.

 Neuropathy, or neuropathic pain, refers to the type of pain or weakness that results from a damaged nerve.
 Causes of such nerve damage can include injury, trauma, infection, or related conditions such as diabetes or regional pain syndrome.